Lysxia/gradual-eff-paper/src/Prec.lagda.md

     → Γ≤ ⊢ (M ⇑ g) ≤ᴹ (M′ ⇑ g) ⦂ ⟨ pᵉ ⟩ id
 ```

+`M` is more precise than a box `M′ ⇑ g` if `M` is more precise than the underlying term `M′`.
+Note the absence of a symmetric rule where the box is on the left.
+Intuitively, a more precisely typed term uses fewer dynamic boxes.
 ```
   ≤⇑ : ∀ {A G E E′ M M′} {p : A ≤ G} {pᵉ : E ≤ᵉ E′}
     → (g : Ground G)